independentn/datasciencecoursera/CodeBook2.md

 ### Part 3: the activity numbers were changed to labels using activity file
         Logic is as follows:
     * 1. read in activities txt
     * 2. find which numbers correspond to which activity
     * 3. change the numbers in data_mean_std to activity description the activity numbers are at the second to last column in data_mean_std

 ### Part 4: The column names are added using the features file and their description was changed to be more user friendly
 This step is very subjective and has a lot of personal judgment.
- In my opinion, the data labels under features are very well described. the only thing changed is the following
+ In my opinion, the data labels under features are very well described. the only thing changed is the following:
      * 1. get rid of the two parenthesis '()'
      * 2. make id to 'test_train'

 ### Part 5: Finally for each combination of activity and subjet the average of each mean and standard deviation is computed
-  The aggregate function was used
+  The aggregate function was used:
     * 1. first you put the combination levels which is subject number and activity
     * 2. then you put the numbers you want to summarize these combinations which is all the means and std